Down and Dirty - Understanding Your Soil

-When adding soil amendments to your native soil, mix the two thoroughly with a rototiller or tractor mounted tool.
-For a very sandy soil, four to six inches of rich organic matter (like commercial compost) should be mixed with the top ten inches of soil.
-If you have the machinery to cultivate deeper than ten inches, use even more amendment.
+When adding soil amendments to your native soil, mix the two thoroughly with a rototiller or tractor-mounted tool.
+For very sandy soil, four to six inches of rich organic matter (like commercial compost) should be mixed with the top ten inches of soil.
+If you have the machinery to cultivate deeper than ten inches, use even more amendments.
 Organic fertilizers can be incorporated into the soil at the same time as the bulk amendments.
-Blood meal, bone meal, alfalfa meal, cottonseed meal (especially for evergreens and acid-loving plants), kelp and other natural materials will release slowly to provide nutrition for your plants for several years.
+Blood meal, bone meal, alfalfa meal, cottonseed meal (especially for evergreens and acid-loving plants), kelp, and other natural materials will release slowly to provide nutrition for your plants for several years.
 Your exact choice of fertilizers will depend on the results of your soil test and on the specific plants grown...
 (I found that bone meal, with its abundant phosphorus, is an excellent addition to the topsoil under new sod).
-If you add topsoil to your site, check it carefully and ask for references to satisfied users before you order.
+If you add topsoil to your site, check it carefully and ask for references from satisfied users before you order.

 What is called topsoil, and even looks like topsoil, may be extremely poor in texture or chemistry. as an example - a local excavator sells a "topsoil" product here that looks and feels very nice - even smells good!
 But it has such a high percentage of undecomposed wood waste that all available nitrogen is tied up in the decomposition process, and all plant material turns yellow!
-In general, it's more cost effective, and often produces better results, to improve your native soil with amendments - check carefully for quality and ask for references to satisfied users.
-Your investment in soil preparation will more than pay for itself in excellent plant health and vigor, lower water requirements and increased plant resistance to disease, insect and other environmental stresses.
+In general, it's more cost-effective, and often produces better results, to improve your native soil with amendments - check carefully for quality and ask for references from satisfied users.
+Your investment in soil preparation will more than pay for itself in excellent plant health and vigor, lower water requirements, and increased plant resistance to disease, insects, and other environmental stresses.